madgallop/vt-conservation/README.md

 To access data called by the scripts:

-1. Create three directories in a root directory on a drive as shown below.
+1. Create four sub-directories in a root directory on a drive as shown below.
 The three directories should be named:

     * inputs
     * keeps
+    * projects
     * temps

 ![directory](assets/directory.png)